dlzhry2/immunisation-fhir-api/README.md

 `pyenv` separates Python versions and `direnv` handles the environment.
 `direnv` uses `pyenv` to select the version and creates an environment under `.direnv/`.

+At this point you'll get a warning when you enter this directory, telling you to run `direnv allow`.
+This is fine and the next step will resolve it.

 ### Install Python versions and environments